benhoyt/benhoyt.github.com/writings/micropledge.md

 On the startup side, what we learned was essentially the reverse of the "why we failed" list above:

 * Start with a dead-simple version 1 (the <abbr title="Keep It Stupid-Simple">KISS</abbr> principle).
-* Emphasize what the (paying) customer wants.
+* Emphasize the output that the (paying) customer wants.
 * Focus on paying markets; maybe not open source.
 * Sell first -- before you write any code.
 * Read your payment system's fine print. :-)

-We did get valuable business experience from all this: my brother Bryan created microPledge's parent company, [Brush Technology](https://brush.nz/), which Berwyn and I helped run for several years after microPledge failed.
-Bryan still runs it today as a software and electronics consulting company.
+We did get valuable business experience from all this: my brother Bryan created microPledge's parent company, [Brush Technology](https://brush.nz/), which Berwyn and I helped run for several years after microPledge failed, and which still operates today as a software and electronics consulting company.

 A few years after microPledge, we started another startup, [Hivemind](https://hivemind.nz/), that made a tangible product: an electronic monitoring and reporting system for beehives.
 Selling to beekeepers is hard, but this startup went significantly better, and we put into practice several of the lessons we'd learned earlier.